Toy Story (franchise): Attractions

+Impact

-ImpactToy Story's innovative computer animation had a large impact on the film industry.
+Toy Story's innovative computer animation had a large impact on the film industry.
 After the film's debut, various industries were interested in the technology used for the film.
 Graphics chip makers desired to compute imagery similar to the film's animation for personal computers; game developers wanted to learn how to replicate the animation for video games; and robotics researchers were interested in building artificial intelligence into their machines that compared to the lifelike characters in the film.
 Various authors have also compared the film to an interpretation of Don Quixote as well as humanism.
 The free and open-source Linux distribution Debian takes its codenames from Toy Story characters, the tradition of which came about as Bruce Perens was involved in the early development of Debian while working at Pixar.

 Gromit Unleashed

 In 2013, Pixar designed a "Gromit Lightyear" sculpture based on the Aardman Animations character Gromit from Wallace and Gromit for Gromit Unleashed which sold for £65,000.